memfault/interrupt/_drafts/drafting-a-c-development-environment.md

-## Getting started with CI/CD on GitHub
+## Getting started with GitHub workflows

+We got quite far already, and this setup is way beyond the "works on my machine" type of environment: All of your contributors can build a development container and execute all steps to build or test your project.
+But there is one more thing that we should do to keep the project stable even if we're not actively working on it: Setting up a pipeline that periodically ensures that the environment still works.

 Continuously testing and checking your code is important.
-Pipelines are now available on all major platforms such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [Bitbucket](https://bitbucket.org/), in this article we'll now set up a [GitHub action](https://github.com/features/actions) which periodically builds our image and tests our code.
+Pipelines are now available on all major platforms such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [Bitbucket](https://bitbucket.org/).
+In this article we'll set up a [GitHub action](https://github.com/features/actions) which periodically builds our image and tests our code.

 There's yet another catch though: Ensuring that your Docker images build and using those Docker images in your pipeline can sometimes be a bit tedious.
-At the time of writing, GitHub has support for so-called [container actions](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action) which allows executing in pipeline steps within a Docker container.
+At the time of writing, GitHub has support for so-called [container actions](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action) which allows executing in pipeline steps using a Docker container.
 These steps, however, assume that the image exists on some registry, e.g., [dockerhub](https://hub.docker.com/), and is not built within the action itself.

 Since nowadays [dockerhub](https://hub.docker.com/) is no longer entirely free to use, we will still try to execute all steps within a Docker image that is built as part of the pipeline.
-This makes the pipeline steps less elegant and very verbose, but I'll choose this approach over having to use multiple actions and a registry.
+This makes the pipeline steps less elegant and very verbose, but I'll choose this approach over having to use multiple actions or a container registry.

 ### Adding a GitHub action